RuseUtilities-Group/NSB-Classes/README.md

 A new design adapted from RuseKronos, Version 2 - Made by Joshua Koh and Yurui Zi + Ethan Du Toit & Chris Ahn
 #### Stable Version: FR v2.1.5

-A student organiser designed for JRAHS's students and teachers, notifying when to go to class or go to break, bringing important and useful functions all in one ergonomic website.
+A student organiser designed for NSBHS's students and teachers, notifying when to go to class or go to break, bringing important and useful functions all in one ergonomic website.

 Bug Reports and Feedback: https://docs.google.com/forms/d/e/1FAIpQLSeZ4upAmnRF_fYyMJOuzZxQPL2aiLUY_j4MebOw3kDSUYwslQ/viewform